tbreuss/pdo/README.md

 #### run

-Runs a query with bound values and returns the resulting `tebe\PDOStatement`.
+Runs a query with bound values and returns the resulting `tebe\pdo\PDOStatement`.

 Array values will be processed by the parser instance and placeholders are replaced.